Owen Walz

-Owen Walz (born February 27, 2004) is an American soccer player who plays as a defender for USL Championship club Loudoun United.
+Owen Walz (born February 27, 2004) is an American soccer player who plays as a defender.

 Club career

 Walz began his career with the Arlington Soccer Association, a local youth soccer organization, before joining the youth setup at Major League Soccer club D.C.
 United.
 In February 2021, it was announced that Walz had committed to playing college soccer with the Virginia Cavaliers of the University of Virginia, joining as part of the incoming class of 2022.
 In March 2021, Walz was announced as part of the pre-season roster for D.C.
 United affiliate Loudoun United as an academy player.

 On May 18, 2021, Walz made his senior debut for Loudoun United in the USL Championship against New York Red Bulls II, starting in the 2–1 defeat.

 International career

 In April 2021, Walz was called into the United States boy's youth identification camp as part of the 2004–2005 group.